codeunion/photo-gallery-cli/README.md

 - - -

-_Note: subsequent iterations do not have example solutions.
+_Note: subsequent iterations do not have example code.
 You will still have fun and learn a lot by completing them._

 ### [v1.1] Use ERB templates instead of strings